Getting Started

 stax record -- ./target/release/mybench

-stax record launches the program, tells staxd to sample it, and streams every sample into stax-server until the program exits (or you press Ctrl-C).
+stax record launches the program, drives the capture, and streams every event into stax-server until the program exits (or you press Ctrl-C).
 Then, from the same or another shell:

 bash